AdobeStock_87045285-1

 What is Fiberglass?

-Fiberglass is made by spinning melting glass in such a way that it creates fibers of glass.
+Fiberglass is made by spinning molten glass into glass fibers.
 Minerals, such as limestone or silica sand, are placed in a furnace until they reach their melting point.
-The melted material is then extruded through tiny orifices, known as brushings, to create filaments.The filaments are then coated in a chemical finish and bundled together into rovings.
-The overall weight of the fiberglass is determined by how many filaments are in the roving and how thick the individual fibers are.
+The melted material is then extruded through tiny orifices, known as brushings, to create filaments.
+The filaments are then coated in a chemical finish and bundled together into rovings.
+The overall weight of the fiberglass is determined by the number of filaments in the roving and the thickness of the individual fibers.

-These fibers can be used on their own or in a composite, which is a combination of materials that create a new substrate.
+These fibers can be used on their own or in a composite, which is a combination of materials that creates a new substrate.
 The matrix of a composite can be metal, plastic, or even ceramic, with fiberglass acting as the reinforcement material that makes the composite stronger than its parts on their own.

 What is FRP?